IGSN/igsn-json/examples/examples.md

 ### Semantic context from JSON-LD

+- Pointing to an IGSN context
-- Pointing to another JSON-LD
+- Pointing to another JSON-LD context